goldginkgo/get-silver-fern-visa/README.md

   ```

 3. Download the latest chromedriver from the following URL, extract the folder,
-   and put chromedriver.exe in the get-silver-fern-visa folder.
+   and put chromedriver in the get-silver-fern-visa folder.
    ```
    http://chromedriver.storage.googleapis.com/index.html
    ```

 4. Download phantomjs from the following URL, extract the folder,
-   and put phantomjs.exe in the get-silver-fern-visa folder.
+   and put phantomjs in the get-silver-fern-visa folder.
    ```
    http://phantomjs.org/download.html
    ```